0x0e18/flowers/README.md

 This tutorial should be very beginner friendly, but if you encounter issues you can either dm me on Twitter at [@wgm_v](https://x.com/wgm_v) or use ChatGPT to help walk you through it.

+The website is live [here](https://0x0e18.github.io/flowers/) if you'd like to see how it actually looks and works.

 ## Features

 - Display messages for your loved ones.